Hi-Bond Tapes range of thermal management tapes are of the highest quality and performance available.

 Pyro-Bond™ tapes can be die-cut into precise complex shapes for intricate designs and applications, supplied as individual pieces or on rolls and sheets.

-Hi-Bond Thermal Transmission grade of acrylic foam tapes have been specially formulated to provide a strong structural bond on different substrates while still allowing for thermal transmission.
+Hi-Bond Thermal Transmission grade of acrylic foam tapes have been specifically formulated to provide a strong structural bond on different substrates while still allowing thermal transmission.

 These double-sided tapes have excellent heat transmission properties making them ideal for bonding applications in the electronics industry, this unique formulation has all the characteristics of a powerful mounting, bonding and fixing tape, while allowing heat to dissipate.

 Acrylic foam tapes are viscoelastic which allows for thermal expansion and contraction without any loss of adhesion.